moodykhalif23/realtime-messaging/README.md

-# Real-Time Messaging SaaS
+# Real-Time Messaging Platform

-Welcome to Real-Time Messaging SaaS!
-This project is a scalable real-time messaging platform built with Node.js, Express, Socket.IO, and RabbitMQ.
-It features a secure REST API for publishing messages, JWT authentication, and interactive API documentation using Swagger.
+ A robust, scalable Real-Time Messaging Platform solution for delivering instant messaging.
+Built with Node.js, Express, Socket.IO, and RabbitMQ, it offers a secure REST API, JWT-based authentication, and interactive Swagger documentation to streamline your integration process.

 ## Table of Contents